MitchellAcoustics/Soundscapy/docs/index.rst

 Soundscape assessment and visualisation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **soundscapy** is a Python library for analysing and visualising soundscape assessments.
-This package was designed to (1) load and process soundscapy assessment data, (2) visualise the data, and (3) enable psychoacoustic analysis of soundscape recordings.
+This package was designed to (1) load and process soundscape assessment data, (2) visualise the data, and (3) enable psychoacoustic analysis of soundscape recordings.

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` Soundscapy.